 It wasn’t always that way, though.
 Being a recovering heroin addict means, obviously enough, that at one point I was simply a heroin addict.
 It also means that I have firsthand experience with the hellish state known as heroin withdrawal.

-In an effort to raise awareness about addiction and recovery, I’ve decided to share my experience going through heroin withdrawal.
+In an effort to raise awareness about addiction and recovery, I’ve decided to share my experience going through opioid withdrawal.
 It’s not pretty and it’s not for the faint of heart.
 Be warned!

 Heroin Withdrawal Symptoms

-First things first, heroin withdrawal symptoms are different for everybody!
+First things first, the withdrawal symptoms when detoxing from heroin are different for everybody.
 I know addicts who’ve slept through detox.
 That certainly wasn’t my experience, but I’ve seen it happen.

 So, take everything I say with a grain of salt.
 I’m not a doctor, nurse, or medical professional.
 I’m simply an addict in recovery who can share his experience with heroin withdrawal symptoms.